Chris Terry MFA ’12

 Chris Terry learned the benefits of producing as much work as possible while studying at Columbia.

 Chris L. Terry grew up in Boston and Richmond, Virginia, the son of a black father and Irish-American mother.
 He spent his late teens and early 20s writing for zines and touring North America and Europe as a singer for punk bands.
-He enrolled in Columbia’s fiction MFA program in 2008 and published his first novel, Zero Fade, in 2013.
+He enrolled in Columbia College Chicago’s fiction MFA program in 2008 and published his first novel, Zero Fade, in 2013.
 The novel focuses on a teenager in Richmond dealing with parents, haircuts, a school bully and his uncle’s coming out.
+His second novel, Black Card, will be published in 2019.

 What did you think about Columbia’s writing program?